Beginner’s Guide to Meditation – 18 Tips To Get Started

 I hope my beginner’s guide to meditation helps!
 Good luck!

 * Did you know that meditation as a practice is about 5000 years old (maybe more) and founded in the Hindu traditions of the Indus Valley region, modern-day India.

-* It is thought that many different cultures have practiced meditation throughout the world for thousands of years, including the Aborigines of Australia and Native Americans of North America.
+* It is thought that many different cultures have practised meditation throughout the world for thousands of years, including the Aborigines of Australia and Native Americans of North America.

-* The term ‘meditation’ comes from the Latin word ‘meditatio’ which roughly translates as ‘to think, ponder, contemplate’.
+* The term ‘meditation’ comes from the Latin word ‘meditation’ which roughly translates as ‘to think, ponder, contemplate’.